 The following are some causes of nonrefractive errors:

-Glaucoma.
-Glaucoma is a condition in which the normal fluid pressure inside the eyes (intraocular pressure, or IOP) slowly rises as a result of the fluid aqueous humor--which normally flows in and out of the eye--not being able to drain properly.
-Instead, the fluid collects and causes pressure damage to the optic nerve (a bundle of more than 1 million nerve fibers that connects the retina with the brain) and loss of vision.
-Glaucoma is classified according to the age of onset.
-Glaucoma that begins before the child is 3 years old is called infantile or congenital (present at birth) glaucoma.
+Glaucoma occurs when the normal fluid pressure inside the eyes (intraocular pressure, or IOP) slowly rises.
+This happens because the fluid aqueous humor—which normally flows in and out of the eye—can’t drain correctly.
+Instead, the fluid collects and causes pressure damage to the optic nerve.
+This nerve connects the eye to the brain.
+This condition also causes vision loss Glaucoma is classified according to the age when it starts.
+Glaucoma that begins before age 3 is called infantile or congenital (present at birth) glaucoma.
 Glaucoma that happens in a child is called childhood glaucoma.

-Signs and symptoms of glaucoma may include excessive tearing, light sensitivity (photophobia), closure of one or both eyes in the light, cloudy, enlarged cornea, one eye may be larger than the other, and vision loss.
-Treatment of glaucoma usually involves surgery.
+Symptoms may include excessive tearing, light sensitivity (photophobia), closing one or both eyes in the light, a cloudy and enlarged cornea, one eye being larger than the other, and vision loss.
+Treatment often includes surgery.
 Without treatment, blindness may happen.

 Other childhood diseases, such as rheumatoid arthritis